More than 1 million voters in New York City don’t matter.

 This works when the majority of people vote.
 But they don’t.
 In fact an extremely small minority is voting.

-This means a minority of voters is setting the agenda for the majority of New Yorkers on taxes, policing, housing, education, transportation and all the important issue that impact our daily lives.
+This means a minority of voters is setting the agenda for the majority of New Yorkers on taxes, policing, housing, education, transportation and all the important issues that impact our daily lives.

 Because…